grate-driver/linux/Documentation/filesystems/fsverity.rst

 ext4 supports fs-verity since kernel version TODO.

-CONFIG_EXT4_FS_VERITY must be enabled in the kernel config.
+CONFIG_FS_VERITY must be enabled in the kernel config.
 Also, the filesystem must have been formatted with ``-O verity``, or had ``tune2fs -O verity`` run on it.
 These require e2fsprogs v1.44.4-2 or later.
 This e2fsprogs version is also required for e2fsck to